Kungkrist/DesignPatterns/README.md

 # DesignPatterns
 ## Composite Design Pattern
+### Uses:
+Use the Composite pattern when:
+..* You want to represent part-whole hierarchies of objects.
+..* You want clients to be able to ignore the difference between compositions of objects and individual objects.
+Clients will treat all objects in the composite structure uniformly.
 [Click here for more info about the Composite Design Pattern.](https://github.com/Kungkrist/DesignPatterns/tree/master/Composite%20Design%20Pattern)

 ## Factory Design Pattern
+### Uses:

 [Click here for more info about the Factory Design Pattern.](https://github.com/Kungkrist/DesignPatterns/tree/master/Factory%20Design%20Pattern)

 ## Iterator Design Pattern